CyrilPeponnet/Unify/wireline/README.md

 e8d6366afe68        nginx                                            "nginx -g 'daemon off"   About a minute ago   Up About a minute   443/tcp, 0.0.0.0:32771->80/tcp   test_ui_1
 ```

-If you need to scale, or unpublish your app, just change the `ci.ini` file, commit and push!
+If you need to scale, or unpublish your app, just change the `wireline.ini` file, commit and push!

 Scaling:
 ```
-➜  test git:(master) echo SCALE="server=2" >> ci.ini
+➜  test git:(master) echo SCALE="server=2" >> wireline.ini
 ➜  test git:(master) ✗ git commit -a -m "Scale server to 2"
 [master 140f6fd] Scale server to 2
  1 file changed, 1 insertion(+)